A Medieval Pilgrimage in Modern TimesBy Rick Steves

 Walking the Way of St. James has changed little over the centuries.
 The gear still includes a cloak, a floppy hat, a walking stick, a gourd (for drinking from wells), and a scallop shell (symbolizing where you're going).

 The walk itself is a kind of hut-hopping.
 At regular intervals along the route, you'll encounter humble government-subsidized hostels called albergues, where pilgrims can rest for the night (free bunks, though small donation often requested).

-Recently the route has enjoyed a huge renaissance of interest, with nearly 100,000 pilgrims trekking to Santiago last year.
+Recently the route has enjoyed a huge renaissance of interest, with around 100,000 pilgrims trekking to Santiago these days.
 Bikers and horse riders are now joining hikers.